GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

 We are now able to fetch existing and new audio rooms.
 But we will also need a way to create room.
-To do that we can create a model called `CreateRoomViewModel`.
-Start by creating a file with the same name make sure the contents of the file look like this:
+To do that, we can create a model called `CreateRoomViewModel`.
+Start by creating a file with the same name and make sure the contents of the file look like this:

 ```swift
 import Foundation